xcdl/xcdl-py/README.md

-# Welcome to the XCDL.py Project!
+# xcdl-py

-This was the initial Python implementation of [XCDL](https://github.com/xcdl).
+This was the initial Python implementation of the [XCDL](https://github.com/xcdl) command line utility.

 The implementation was experimental, as a proof of concept.
 The metadata files were in fact fragments of Python code, loaded at trun time.